python-poetry/poetry/docs/docs/cli.md

 poetry install --no-root
 ```

+Installation of your project's package is also skipped when the `--dev-only`
+option is passed.

 ### Options

 * `--no-dev`: Do not install dev dependencies.
+* `--dev-only`: Only install dev dependencies.
 * `--no-root`: Do not install the root package (your project).
 * `--dry-run`: Output the operations but do not execute anything (implicitly enables --verbose).
 * `--remove-untracked`: Remove dependencies not presented in the lock file